Thomas Cranmer: Origins

 Cranmer was born in 1489 at Aslockton in Nottinghamshire, England.
 He was a younger son of Thomas Cranmer by his wife Agnes Hatfield.
-Thomas Cranmer was of modest wealth but was from a well-established armigerous gentry family which took its name from the manor of Cranmer in Lincolnshire.
+Thomas Cranmer was of modest wealth but was from an established armigerous gentry family which took its name from the manor of Cranmer in Lincolnshire.
 A ledger stone to one of his relatives in the Church of St John of Beverley, Whatton, near Aslockton is inscribed as follows: Hic jacet Thomas Cranmer, Armiger, qui obiit vicesimo septimo die mensis Maii, anno d(omi)ni.
 MD centesimo primo, cui(us) a(n)i(ma)e p(ro)p(i)cietur Deus Amen ("here lies Thomas Cranmer, Esquire, who died on the 27th day of May in the year of our lord 1501, on whose soul may God look upon with mercy").
 The arms of the Cranmer and Aslockton families are displayed.
-The figure is that of a man in flowing hair and gown, and a purse at his right side.
-Their oldest son, John Cranmer, inherited the family estate, whereas Thomas and his younger brother Edmund were placed on the path to a clerical career.
+The figure is that of a man with flowing hair and gown and a purse on his right side.
+Their oldest son, John Cranmer, inherited the family estate, while Thomas and his younger brother, Edmund, were placed on the path to clerical careers.